sajal35/weather-nepal/README.md

 # weatherapp

-A new Flutter project.
+Flutter demo project for weather

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a demo project regarding how to show weather of nepal via Rest API

 A few resources to get you started if this is your first Flutter project: